home-assistant/home-assistant.io/source/_posts/2015-09-18-monitoring-with-glances-and-home-assistant.markdown

 ---
-layout: post
 title: "Remote Monitoring with Glances"
 description: "This post describes the setup for monitoring remote hosts with Home Assistant."
 date: 2015-09-18 11:00:00 +0200
 date_formatted: "September 18, 2015"
 author: Fabian Affolter
-comments: true
 categories: How-To
 og_image: /images/supported_brands/glances.png
 ---

 <img src='/images/supported_brands/glances.png' style='border:none; box-shadow: none; float: right;' height='80' />
-Inspried by a [feature requests](https://github.com/home-assistant/home-assistant/issues/310) I started looking into the available options to do monitoring of remote hosts.
+Inspired by a [feature requests](https://github.com/home-assistant/home-assistant/issues/310) I started looking into the available options to do monitoring of remote hosts.
 The feature request is about displaying system information in a similar way than the [systemmonitor](/components/sensor.systemmonitor/) sensor does it for the local system.
 After a while I started to think that it would be a nice addition for a small home network where no full-blown system monitoring setup is present.

 <!--more-->